A Fast and Effective Method for Euclidean Anticlustering: The Assignment-Based-Anticlustering Algorithm: The New Assignment-Based Anticlustering ( ) Algorithm

 \subsection{Computational Speed-Up with Hierarchical Decomposition}

-The size of the assignment problems solved during the execution of the \ABA~algorithm depends on $K$.
-For instances with large values of $K$, solving the assignment problems can become computationally prohibitive.
-For these instances, we propose a hierarchical decomposition strategy that achieves substantial reductions in running time while maintaining high solution quality.
+The size of the assignment problems solved during the execution of the \ABA~algorithm depends on~$K$.
+For large-scale instances with large values of $K$, solving the assignment problems can become computationally prohibitive.
+For such instances, we propose a hierarchical decomposition strategy that achieves substantial reductions in running time while maintaining high solution quality.
 The idea is to construct the anticlusters in a hierarchical manner, i.e., first create $K_1$ anticlusters and then subdivide each of the $K_1$ anticlusters again into $K_2$ anticlusters.
 This will yield $K_1 \times K_2$ anticlusters.
 The number of levels $L$ and the values $K_1, K_2, \ldots, K_L$ can be specified by the user.
 As stated in Lemma \ref{lem:balanced-parameters}, a balanced decomposition in which the values of $K_{\ell}$ are as similar as possible, will deliver the lowest complexity for $L$ levels.
-We also observe experimentally, in Figure~\ref{fig:barplot}, that such a choice does not noticeably diminish the quality of the solution.
+We also observe experimentally, in Figure~\ref{fig:barplot}, that such a choice does not noticeably diminish solution quality.
 Note that the subproblems that result from the decomposition can be solved in parallel, leading to further improvements in the computational speed of the algorithm on multi-core machines.
 Figure~\ref{fig:computational_speedup} illustrates the hierarchical decomposition strategy based on an example with $N=100$ objects and $K=9$ anticlusters.

-It can be shown that the hierarchical decomposition strategy proposed above still guarantees that the size of the final anticlusters lie within the prescribed bounds $\floor{N/K}$ and $\ceil{N/K}$.
+The hierarchical decomposition strategy proposed above still guarantees that the sizes of the final anticlusters lie within the prescribed bounds $\floor{N/K}$ and $\ceil{N/K}$.
+This follows because each split is balanced, meaning every resulting anticluster receives either the baseline number of objects or one additional object, and these additional objects are simply passed down the recursion tree.
+Since no split can introduce an imbalance larger than one object, the final anticluster sizes also differ by at most one object.

-\begin{proposition} Applying hierarchical decomposition in $L$ levels to an anticlustering problem on $N$ objects and $K$ anticlusters where at level $\ell$ each set of $N_{\ell}=\frac{N}{\Pi_{i=1}^{\ell -1} K_i}$ objects is divided into $K_\ell$ parts whose sizes differ by at most one, then the final anticlusters, after $L$ levels of recursion, also have sizes that differ by at most one, that is either $\floor{N/K}$ or $\ceil{N/K}$. \end{proposition}